FargieldKart/Fargield-Kart-Furious-Racing/README.md

 7. If you cannot locate your Garfield Kart - Furious Racing game directory: Open Steam and go to the GKFR page in your Steam library.
 Click on Manage (cog icon), Manage once more, and select 'Browse local files'.

-8. This mod has not been tested on the Mac and Microsoft Store versions of Garfield Kart - Furious Racing.
-A console version of the mod is very unlikely.
+8. This mod has not been tested on the Mac and Microsoft Store versions of Garfield Kart - Furious Racing (if you have tested the mod on one of these platforms, please let me know).
+A console version of the mod is very unlikely, and a GeForce NOW version is not possible.

 ## **Credits**